Cognex (NASDAQ:CGNX) Price Target Cut to $55.00

-Cognex (NASDAQ:CGNX – Get Rating) had its price target reduced by analysts at Cowen from $75.00 to $55.00 in a research report issued on Wednesday, Stock Target Advisor reports.
-The firm presently has an “outperform” rating on the scientific and technical instruments company’s stock.
-Cowen’s price target suggests a potential upside of 14.70% from the stock’s current price.
+Cognex (NASDAQ:CGNX – Get Rating) had its price objective cut by Cowen from $75.00 to $55.00 in a report published on Wednesday, Benzinga reports.
+They currently have an outperform rating on the scientific and technical instruments company’s stock.

-A number of other equities research analysts also recently weighed in on the company.
-Sanford C. Bernstein raised Cognex from a “market perform” rating to an “outperform” rating and set a $65.00 target price on the stock in a report on Wednesday.
-TheStreet downgraded Cognex from a “b-” rating to a “c+” rating in a report on Tuesday, May 24th.
-UBS Group reduced their target price on Cognex from $80.00 to $50.00 and set a “neutral” rating on the stock in a report on Thursday, May 26th.
-Needham & Company LLC reduced their target price on Cognex from $80.00 to $60.00 and set a “buy” rating on the stock in a report on Monday.
-Finally, Morgan Stanley cut their price objective on Cognex from $68.00 to $52.00 and set an “equal weight” rating on the stock in a report on Tuesday, May 31st.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating, six have assigned a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $62.00.
+Other research analysts have also recently issued reports about the stock.
+Morgan Stanley dropped their target price on shares of Cognex from $52.00 to $45.00 and set an equal weight rating on the stock in a research note on Thursday.
+TheStreet cut shares of Cognex from a b- rating to a c+ rating in a research note on Tuesday, May 24th.
+Raymond James dropped their target price on shares of Cognex from $90.00 to $80.00 in a research note on Thursday, June 9th.
+The Goldman Sachs Group dropped their target price on shares of Cognex from $59.00 to $41.00 and set a sell rating on the stock in a research note on Thursday, June 23rd.
+Finally, UBS Group dropped their target price on shares of Cognex from $80.00 to $50.00 and set a neutral rating on the stock in a research note on Thursday, May 26th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of $62.00.

-In other news, Director Dianne M. Parrotte acquired 3,000 shares of the company’s stock in a transaction that occurred on Thursday, May 12th.
-The shares were acquired at an average price of $46.00 per share, for a total transaction of $138,000.00.
-Following the completion of the purchase, the director now owns 3,608 shares in the company, valued at $165,968.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-4.10% of the stock is owned by company insiders.
+In other news, Director Dianne M. Parrotte bought 3,000 shares of the firm’s stock in a transaction that occurred on Thursday, May 12th.
+The shares were acquired at an average price of $46.00 per share, with a total value of $138,000.00.
+Following the acquisition, the director now owns 3,608 shares of the company’s stock, valued at approximately $165,968.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+4.10% of the stock is currently owned by insiders.

 Cognex Corporation provides machine vision products that capture and analyze visual information in order to automate manufacturing and distribution tasks worldwide.
 Its machine vision products are used to automate the manufacturing and tracking of discrete items, including mobile phones, aspirin bottles, and automobile tires by locating, identifying, inspecting, and measuring them during the manufacturing or distribution process.